redhat-ai-dev/rhdh-ai-catalog-cli/docs/background.md

 Boiling that down into an agile story description:

-As a platform/MLOPs engineer, I want to administrate the Backstage Catalog from the command line so that I can better automate administration of Backstage for AI related application development.
+As a Platform or MLOPs engineer, I want to administrate the Backstage Catalog from the command line so that I can better automate administration of Backstage for AI related application development.

-As a developer/tester engineer, I want to administrate the Backstage Catalog from the command line so that I can better automate verification pipelines for testing of Backstage’s AI related features.
+As a DevOps engineer, I want to administrate the Backstage Catalog from the command line so that I can better automate verification pipelines for testing of Backstage’s AI related features.

 ## Syntax